 - Although GICs are safe investments, in an extended low-interest environment like the one we are in now, they may not provide the long-term returns needed to pay for things like retirement.
 This is really important when you factor in inflation or cost of living, which lowers the value of our savings over the long term.

 - With a bond, you’re lending your money to a company or a government that has issued the bond for a set term.

 - Most bonds will pay out a regular interest rate while you hold the bond.
 When your bond reaches maturity, you get the face value of the bond back.

 - The better the credit rating of the issuer the lower the return, and vice versa.

 - RRSPs are a plan that can hold a variety of the previously mentioned investments within it.

-- With RRSPs you can invest into mutual funds, stocks and term deposits.
-The returns are tax deferred until you convert to a RRIF (Registered Retirement Income Fund) at a certain age and start receiving taxable income from the plan.
+- With RRSPs, you can invest in mutual funds, stocks and GICs.
+The returns are tax-deferred until you convert to a RRIF (Registered Retirement Income Fund) at a certain age and start receiving taxable income from the plan.

 - RRSPs also provide tax deductions on the amount invested.

 - Tax-Free Savings Accounts do not provide tax deductions, but all the returns are tax-free – which is great.
 Be careful to stay within your tax-free savings limit and consider consulting an advisor to decide which plans are best for you.

 We realize all of this can seem overwhelming.
 But unless you really want to manage your own portfolio (which is a lot of work and very time-consuming) you only need the basics.
 Your financial institution, specifically your investment advisor, can help you work out your objectives and design the best plan to help you get there.